MushroomObserver/mushroom-observer/doc/glosssary.md

   A definition for a noun might begin with "A sterile cell that..."
   One for an adjective might begin with "Bearing cystidia that..."
    </details>
-- Number definitions if (and only if) multiple definitions are included.

 - Don't repeat definitions.
 Instead link to an existing Glossary Term that includes that definition.
   <details>